Line in the Sand Match: Aftermath

 In the years following this match, the clubs' fortunes reversed sharply.
 Essendon dropped to 13th the following season, missing out on the finals for the first time since 1997, and would not make another finals series until 2009, doing so after they defeated Hawthorn by 17 points in the final round of the 2009 season.
 It still, however, managed a two-point win over the Hawks early in the 2005 season, courtesy of a controversial goal to Dean Solomon; it marked the Bombers' tenth consecutive victory over the Hawks dating back to 1998.
-Following that, Essendon would not beat Hawthorn again until round seven, 2009, but would beat the Hawks three consecutive times within twelve months, including a resounding 43-point victory in round six, 2010, in which the Hawks copped criticism for a performance described as "embarrassing".
+Following that, Essendon would not beat Hawthorn again until round 7, 2009, but would beat the Hawks three consecutive times within twelve months, including a resounding 43-point victory in round 6, 2010, in which the Hawks copped criticism for a performance described as "embarrassing".

-Hawthorn, meanwhile, gradually started to rise up the ladder under new coach Alastair Clarkson, reaching the semi-finals in 2007 and winning the premiership the following year; it has subsequently won three more premierships, in succession between 2013 and 2015.
+Hawthorn, meanwhile, gradually started to rise up the ladder under new coach Alastair Clarkson, reaching the semi-finals in 2007 and winning the premiership the following year; it subsequently won three more premierships in succession between 2013 and 2015.

 The clubs have maintained a strong rivalry, but only one match has turned particularly violent since: in the final round of the 2009 season, with the two sides battling for eighth place on the ladder, a brawl was sparked by a head-high shirtfront from Essendon captain Matthew Lloyd on Hawthorn midfielder Brad Sewell at the start of the third quarter, which was to be the turning point in the match.
 Lloyd had been subject to a half-time spray from coach Matthew Knights after the Bombers and Lloyd individually had played poorly in the first half, and he had wanted to make a statement against the reigning premiers.
-Essendon won the match by 17 points after trailing by 22 points at the time of the Lloyd-Sewell incident.
-Naturally, Campbell Brown opined that Lloyd was one of ths biggest snipers in the sport, to counter what Lloyd had said after the 2004 game.
+Essendon won the match by 17 points after trailing by 22 points at the time of the Lloyd–Sewell incident.
+Naturally, Campbell Brown opined that Lloyd was one of the biggest snipers in the sport, to counter what Lloyd had said after the 2004 game.